edurmada/qaat/README.md

 1. **Browser Installation**: Run `npx playwright install` if browsers are missing
 2. **Environment Variables**: Ensure ENV is set correctly
 3. **Dependencies**: Run `npm install` to install all required packages

+## CI with GitHub Actions

+This repository includes a GitHub Actions workflow that runs Playwright tests on every push and pull request.

+- Workflow file: `.github/workflows/ci.yml`
+- Set repository variables/secrets as needed:
+  - Repository variable `ENV` (default `staging` is used if not set)
+  - Secrets `BASIC_AUTH_USERNAME`, `BASIC_AUTH_PASSWORD` for HTTP Basic Auth (optional)

+Artifacts uploaded from CI:
+- `playwright-report/` (HTML report)
+- `test-results/` (screenshots/videos on failure)

 ### Debug Mode